peterchondro/deploy.imx8m-bsp/README.md

 ```
 Execute the RT in your machine:
 ```
-$ mkdir "your_release_name"
+$ mkdir "your_project_name"
-$ cd "your_release_name"
+$ cd "your_project_name"
 $ repo init -u https://github.com/nxp-imx/imx-manifest -b imx-linux-langdale [ -m <release manifest>]
 $ repo sync
 ```
-[Optional] To find your release manifest, please visit https://github.com/nxp-imx/imx-manifest/tree/imx-linux-langdale or for this setup, you can use imx-5.10.72-2.2.3, which is:
+[Recommendation] To find your release manifest, please visit https://github.com/nxp-imx/imx-manifest/tree/imx-linux-langdale or for this setup, you can use imx-5.10.72-2.2.3, which is:
   ```
   $ repo init -u https://github.com/nxp-imx/imx-manifest  -b imx-linux-hardknott -m imx-5.10.72-2.2.3.xml
   ```